Persian carpet: Advent of Islam and the Caliphates

-Seljuq invasion and Turko-Persian tradition
+Seljuk invasion and Turco-Persian tradition

-Beginning at latest with the Seljuq invasions of Anatolia and northwestern Persia, a distinct Turko-Persian tradition emerged.
-Fragments of woven carpets were found in the Alâeddin Mosque in the Turkish town of Konya and the Eşrefoğlu Mosque in Beyşehir, and were dated to the Anatolian Seljuq Period (1243–1302).
+Beginning at latest with the Seljuk invasions of Anatolia and northwestern Persia, a distinct Turco-Persian tradition emerged.
+Fragments of woven carpets were found in the Alâeddin Mosque in the Turkish town of Konya and the Eşrefoğlu Mosque in Beyşehir, and were dated to the Anatolian Seljuk Period (1243–1302).
 More fragments were found in Fostat, today a suburb of the city of Cairo.

-These fragments at least give us an idea how Seljuq carpets may have looked.
+These fragments at least give us an idea how Seljuk carpets may have looked.
 The Egyptian findings also provide evidence for export trade.
 If, and how, these carpets influenced Persian carpet weaving, remains unknown, as no distinct Persian carpets are known to exist from this period, or we are unable to identify them.
-It was assumed by Western scholars that the Seljuqs may have introduced at least new design traditions, if not the craft of pile weaving itself, to Persia, where skilled artisans and craftsmen might have integrated new ideas into their old traditions.
+It was assumed by Western scholars that the Seljuks may have at least introduced new design traditions, if not the craft of pile weaving itself, to Persia, where skilled artisans and craftsmen might have integrated new ideas into their old traditions.

 Carpet fragment from Eşrefoğlu Mosque, Beysehir, Turkey.
-Seljuq Period, 13th century.
+Seljuk Period, 13th century.